Stair Lifts: The 2020 Ultimate Stairlift Guide

 Straight & Curved Available

 A wheelchair lift or ramp is often the best accessible solution for businesses, schools, churches, and even the common areas of condominiums.
 However, when a commercial or public building is limited on space, and budget is an issue, a safety accommodation such as a commercial stair lift is the next best option.
-To have a stair lift installed in a public building, it must be equipped with an overspeed break and keyed controls.
+To have a stair lift installed in a condo, church or other building, it must be equipped with an overspeed break and keyed controls.
 The commercial stair lift model that we offer comes with a 400 lb. weight capacity, are most commonly installed in churches and other places of worship.

 Stair Lift Options